rishabh28-duggal/Splitwise-UPI-Integration/README.md

-# UPI Split-Bill Feature Mockup
+# Splitwise UPI integration

-A UI/UX design prototype for a **UPI-based split-bill feature**, inspired by Google Pay and Splitwise.
+A UI/UX design prototype for a **UPI-based split the bill feature in splitwise**, inspired by Google Pay and Splitwise.
 This project demonstrates a seamless flow for splitting bills with friends and settling payments via UPI.
 You can view this project by clicking at this community link "https://www.figma.com/design/PiRVnetaOjwBOAWuWhdz8z/Spltwise-UPI-Integration?node-id=0-1&t=F4TcpVT2kvxGX1Im-1"

 ---